Exotic dark matter search with the Majorana Demonstrator

-Only two other searches for fermionic dark matter have been performed to date. $Z_0$ monojet searches at the LHC provided indirect constraints~\cite{lhc2019interplay}, and very recently PandaX released a search using 0.63 ton-yr of exposure from the PandaX-4T detector~\cite{pandaX_2022}.
-Our search for fermionic dark matter, shown in Fig.~\ref{fig:fdm_exclusion} is the first done with a Ge array, surpassing the $Z_0$ monojet constraints by roughly five orders of magnitude, but is surpassed by the PandaX-4T result due to the significantly larger exposure.
-Our result is the first to set experimental bounds above masses of 120 MeV.
-A larger-scale future Ge array with backgrounds comparable to \MJ\ could be competitive with the Xe results.
-We find a best 90\% upper limit on the DM-nucleon coupling $\sigma_\mathrm{NC} < 1.620 \times 10^{-48}$~cm$^2$ at a DM mass of 48.07~MeV.
+Experimental search results for fermionic dark matter include $Z_0$ monojet searches at the LHC~\cite{lhc2019interplay}, and recent results from PandaX-4T with a search using 0.63 ton yr of exposure in two mass ranges~\cite{pandaX_2022, zhang2022search}.
+EXO-200 has also published a search in a lower mass range~\cite{exo200_2022}.
+Our search for fermionic dark matter, shown in Fig.~\ref{fig:fdmexc} is the first done with a Ge array surpassing the $Z_0$ monojet constraints, but is surpassed by the PandaX-4T result due to the significantly larger exposure.
+Our result is also the first to set experimental bounds for masses above 120 MeV.

-\textit{Sub-GeV DM-nucleus 3$\rightarrow$2 scattering.--} Recent work has shown that the detection probability of observing DM-nucleus interactions in Ge would be significantly enhanced for sub-GeV DM if the 3$\rightarrow$2 process $\chi + \chi + A \rightarrow \phi + A$ is considered~\cite{chao2021_dmnuc32}.
+\textit{Sub-GeV DM-nucleus 3$\rightarrow$2 scattering:}-- Ref.~\cite{chao2021_dmnuc32} observed that the probability of observing DM-nucleus interactions in Ge could be significantly enhanced for sub-GeV DM if the 3$\rightarrow$2 process $\chi + \chi + A \rightarrow \phi + A$ is considered, with two DM particles in the initial state interacting coherently with the nucleus $A$.
 The signature of this process is an absorption peak at the nuclear recoil energy $E_R \simeq (4 - \xi^2) m_\chi^2 / 2 M_T$, where $\xi$ is the mass ratio of the final and initial dark matter states $\phi$ and $\chi$, and $M_T$ is the isotopic mass of the target.
 The value of $\xi$ is model-dependent, and is 0 for a massless (dark photon) final state.
 For a bound DM final state, it is obtained by $\xi = (2m_\chi + \epsilon_1) / m_\chi$, where the binding energy is $\epsilon_1 = - (g_D^4m_\chi) / (64\pi^2)$ and $g_D$ is the new gauge coupling~\cite{petraki2015dark}.
 Setting the gauge coupling $|g_D|=3$ for the bound state DM as in Ref.~\cite{chao2021_dmnuc32}, we obtain $\xi = 1.87$ for the bound final state.

-The total rate of nuclear recoil events has a similar form to the fermionic DM absorption (Eq.~\ref{eqn:fdmabs}):
+The total rate of nuclear recoil events has a similar form to the fermionic DM absorption [Eq.~\ref{eqn:fdmabs}]:

 where $\langle \sigma_\mathrm{NC}^{3\rightarrow2} v \rangle$ is the average three-body inelastic cross section per nucleon with the initial DM velocity $v$.